 To add insulation to your living space, can possibly save you a significant amount of money in the long run, and can also make your home more energy efficient.
 This not only prevents heat loss and cold air leaks from happening in your home, but adding insulation is also a long term investment that won't hurt your savings account.

 Not to mention, with the institution of energy-efficient tax credits, you now have another great reason to get the insulation work done.
 Getting your home insulation installed properly is important, but so is knowing how to properly claim your energy efficient insulation tax credits.

 Energy-efficient Tax Credit

-In 2010, Congress pointed to substantial tax credits of 30% of the purchase price with a limit of $1,500 for homeowners who make energy-efficient improvements on their home.
-While these breaks have been reduced to a mere 10% of the purchase price (up to $500) now, there is still an abundance of ways in which you can find decent cuts on your tax bill by ensuring your home improvements match up to energy efficiency standards.
+In 2010, Congress put into effect substantial tax credits of 30% of the purchase price with a limit of $1,500 for homeowners who make qualified energy-efficient improvements on their home.
+While these breaks have more recently been reduced to just a mere 10% of the purchase price (up to $500) now, there is still an abundance of ways in which you can find effective cuts on your future tax bill.

 Specifically, by ensuring that your home improvements match up to energy efficiency standards, you may be able to greatly benefit during tax time.